Safety of care

-Patients with chronic diseases often have to manoeuver through a complex healthcare system encompassing multiple healthcare professionals in different locations, various medication or treatment regimens, all of which leads to many handovers of care.
+Patients with chronic diseases often have to manoeuver through a complex healthcare system encompassing multiple healthcare professionals in different locations, and various medication or treatment regimens, all of which leads to many handovers of care.
 These care transitions are recognized as vulnerable points during which breakdowns in communication might contribute to patient safety incidents.1 In light of these challenges, the ability of healthcare providers to communicate effectively can make a profound difference in whether an encounter supports or discourages decisions that influence a patient’s quality of life.2

 This article is based on a research abstract presented at the 2016 annual conference of the Canadian Association for Health Services and Policy Research (CAHSPR).

 Analyzing the communication

 To determine the role communication plays in the management of chronic disease, the CMPA reviewed five years of closed medical-legal cases involving select chronic diseases.
 The diseases chosen were cardiovascular disease (e.g. hypertension, stroke), respiratory conditions (e.g. chronic obstructive pulmonary disease, asthma), and diabetes.

 Of the 1,140 cases examined, peer experts were critical of care in 718, and in about half of those (343) the criticism involved communication.
 These communication breakdowns were most often associated with diagnostic issues, treatment delays, and medication issues.